spring4d/benchmark/README.md

-When errors caused by external influences, such as file I/O and network communication, occur within a benchmark the `State::SkipWithError(const char* msg)` function can be used to skip that run of benchmark and report the error.
+When errors caused by external influences, such as file I/O and network communication, occur within a benchmark the `TState.SkipWithError(const msg: string)` function can be used to skip that run of benchmark and report the error.
 Note that only future iterations of the `KeepRunning()` are skipped.
-For the ranged-for version of the benchmark loop Users must explicitly exit the loop, otherwise all iterations will be performed.
+For the for-in version of the benchmark loop Users must explicitly `break` the loop, otherwise all iterations will be performed.
 Users may explicitly return to exit the benchmark immediately.

 The `SkipWithError(...)` function may be used at any point within the benchmark,